-Coronavirus: Parent of Southland Boys' High School student tests positive
+Coronavirus in NZ: Parent of Southland Boys' High School and Southland Girls' High School students tests positive

-The parent of a student at Southland Boys' High School has tested positive with coronavirus.
+The parent of two students at Southland Boys' High School and Southland Girls' High School has tested positive with coronavirus.

-The student is well and without symptoms, and there was minimal risk to other students, staff or others at the school, the Southern DHB said in a letter to parents.
+The student is well and without symptoms, and there was minimal risk to other students, staff or others at the school, the Southern DHB said in a letter to parents of both schools.

 In case the student developed the virus in the future, the student would stay at home as a precaution - the entire family had entered self-isolation.